mastermadd/miners/README.md

-cpuminer-easy is a fork of cpuminer-opt by Jay D Dee.
+This software has been developped by Luis Vasquez

-This software has been developped by lucas Jones, TPruvot, djm34, Wolf0, pooler, Jeff garzik, ig0tik3d, elmad, palmd, Optiminer and Jay D Dee.
+Whit credits to Jay D Dee's, TPruvot, Lucas Jones, elmad, palmd, djm34, pooler, ig0tik3d, Wolf0, Jeff Garzik and Optiminer.

 All of the code is believed to be open and free.